Cool Cat (film)

-Cool Cat is a 1967 Warner Bros.
-Looney Tunes animated cartoon directed by Alex Lovy.
+Cool Cat is a 1967 Warner Bros.-Seven Arts Looney Tunes animated cartoon directed by Alex Lovy.
 The cartoon was released on October 14, 1967, and introduced the series' final star, Cool Cat.
 It marked a major change of direction for the then recently reformed Warner Bros.-Seven Arts Animation, as the first cartoon in a long time to introduce a new major character (virtually every Looney Tunes cartoon made in the previous three years had featured Daffy Duck versus Speedy Gonzales, or Wile E. Coyote and the Road Runner).
 Cool Cat would go on to be the studio's most prolific character between then and the studio's final shutdown in 1969.

 It was also the first cartoon to feature the redesigned opening and closing titles with the "W7" logo, and a new version of the opening theme.

+The vocals for the opening theme to the cartoon itself were performed by The Clingers.

 Synopsis

 A big game hunter named Colonel Rimfire is visiting an African jungle in his robotic elephant, Ella, but bemoans the fact that he hasn't seen anything worth shooting since he arrived.
 Shortly afterwards he comes across the title character, Cool Cat, a beret-wearing cool-looking tiger, who is walking through the jungle with a parasol.
 Seeing Cool Cat, Rimfire remarks "I tawt I taw a puddy tat!
 A tiger-type puddy tat!" and pursues him while hidden inside Ella.
 He eventually blasts Cool Cat with a shotgun hidden in Ella's trunk, but Cool Cat bends over to sniff some flowers right as the shotgun fires, and Rimfire only succeeds in destroying his parasol.
 Cool Cat mistakes Ella for an actual elephant and warns "her" that someone's shooting at them and that they should flee, which Cool Cat proceeds to do.
 Rimfire misinterprets this as Cool Cat warning him that someone else is attacking both of them, and tries to pilot Ella to safety, only to drive over the edge of a cliff and fall into a chasm.

 Rimfire irately pushes Ella up the edge of the chasm back up to the jungle above, and Cool Cat helps Ella up to the top, not noticing Rimfire's presence, and accidentally knocks the hunter back into the chasm.
 Still thinking that Ella is a real elephant, Cool Cat leads her away by her trunk to demonstrate some survival skills, while Rimfire climbs out of the chasm for a second time.
 As Cool Cat leads Ella through the jungle, an amorous male elephant gives chase to Ella, but is then caught by Rimfire who makes the opposite mistake to Cool Cat and assumes that the male elephant is in fact Ella.
 After yanking at the elephant's skin (angering it in the process) looking for an entry hatch, Rimfire finally realizes that he is in fact dealing with a real elephant, who he then apologizes to, though this does not save him from being battered into the ground by the angry elephant's trunk.